35 Employees Of NHA To Perform Hajj This Year - UrduPoint

 35 Employees Of NHA To Perform Hajj This Year

-Federal Minister for Communications and Postal Services Asad Mahmood executed Hajj Balloting 2022 for employees of National Highway Authority which was held at Ministry on Wednesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th May, 2022 ) :Federal Minister for Communications and Postal Services Asad Mahmood executed Hajj Balloting 2022 for employees of National Highway Authority which was held at Ministry on Wednesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th May, 2022 ) :Federal Minister for Communications and Postal Services Asad Mahmood executed Hajj Balloting 2022 for employees of National Highway Authority which was held at Ministry.

 As per balloting, 35 employees of the Authority will proceed for Hajj this year.